 Cost Comparison

 Generally speaking, plastic CNC machining tends to be more cost-effective than metal machining.
 Plastics are usually less expensive than metals, and their softer nature allows for faster machining speeds and less tool wear, further reducing costs.
 However, it’s essential to consider the total cost of ownership, including the part’s lifecycle costs.
-For example, if a metal part lasts longer than a plastic equivalent, the initial higher cost might be offset over time.
+For example, if a metal part lasts longer than a plastic equivalent, the initial higher price might be offset over time.

 Environmental Impact Comparison